kmlv/_mkdocs_reveal/hft_doc_slides/docs/index.md

 * Automated investors: exogenous stream of market buy/sell orders, Poisson arrival rates $λ_I$.

-* Trader control bots/algorithms which place orders on their behalf, conditional on market conditions and strategies ({out, making/spread, sniping}, {fast, slow})
+* Traders control bots/algorithms which place orders on their behalf, conditional on market conditions and strategies ({out, making/spread, sniping}, {fast, slow})

 <!-- The simplest lab environment is adapted from BCS.
 A single asset is traded on a single exchange, and price is a continuous variable.
 The fundamental value V(t) is determined exogenously by a compound Poisson process with arrival rate λ_V and jump distribution F_V.
 Players’ profit opportunities come from “investors” represented by an exogenous stream of unit market orders to buy (limit price very high) and to sell (limit price 0) with Poisson arrival rates λ_B=λ_S=λ_I.-->